 About the School

-The School of Human Communication Disorders (SHCD) at Dalhousie University was founded in 1976.
+The School of Communication Sciences and Disorders (SCSD) at Dalhousie University began as the School of Human Communication Disorders (SHCD), was founded in 1976.
 It offers the only programs in audiology and speech-language pathology in Atlantic Canada.

 Both programs lead to a Master of Science degree.
 Each program is three years long in contrast to other programs in the country, which are only two years long.
 Because of the three-year duration of our programs, applicants are not required to have completed specific prerequisite courses before entering.
 Instead, students take foundation courses during their first year of study to prepare them for the profession-specific courses that follow.